Secure Boot

 Note

-By default, the root filesystem will be configured to read-only when dm-verity feature is enabled for transparent integrity checking.
+By default, dm-verity feature is disabled.
+The root filesystem will be configured to read-only when dm-verity feature is enabled for transparent integrity checking.
 Please refer to Adjust storage partition section in Board Bring Up to modify additional user’s home directory configuration.

 Since this is a transparent integrity check of the block device, the user’s home directory must be the independent partition.